Welcome to Glenwood Community School District Preschool at Northeast Elementary

 - Fine Motor

-- Able to write a few letters or letter like formations in their first name, but may not be in the right order
+- Write most letters or letter like formations in their first name, may not be in the right order

 - Social Emotional